conan-io/conan-io.github.io/_posts/2018-10-11-New-conan-release-1-8.markdown

      for field in ["url", "license", "description"]:
          field_value = getattr(conanfile, field, None)
          if not field_value:
-             output.warn("Conanfile doesn't have '%s'.
-It is recommended to add it as an attribute"
+             output.warn("Conanfile doesn't have '%s'. "
+                        "It is recommended to add it as an attribute"
                          % field)
 ```